jjlee/rescript-mode/README.md

 If you don't see that, `bsc` may not be running on your project.

-When you open a `.res` file in your project, you should see a prompt in Emacs `"Start a build for this project to get the freshest data?"`.
+When you open a `.res` file in your project, you should see a prompt in Emacs in the minibuffer `"Start a build for this project to get the freshest data?"`.
 You can either hit return on `Start Build` to say yes to that and the LSP server will start a build for you, or `C-g` out of that and run `bsc` yourself however you usually do that in your rescript project (in my project I run `npm start`).

+You may find the UI here (how the `Start Build` option is presented) is a bit different from how I describe it depending if you're using vanilla emacs or some configuration that uses a package like `ivy` or `helm` that overrides the behaviour of `completing-read`.

 If you never want to see this prompt you can put this in your configuration:

     (custom-set-variables '(lsp-rescript-prompt-for-build nil))